status-im/react-native-desktop-qt/docs/FAQ.md

+:warning::warning::warning:
+#### React Native Desktop is under active redesign now.
+Plese consider documentation as out of date until it is adapted.

+---
 ### How do Qt and Node communicate?

 Qt app contains one type of communication - it sends js code and receives JSON response to process.